 - From the drop-down list on the left-hand side, select the coin you would like to send.

 - Next, click on Send at the top of the page.

 - You will now be asked to enter the wallet address of the person you want to send the coins to, as well as the amount.
 Once you are happy with the information you have entered, click on Send!

-If you have read this Trezor wallet review from start to finish, you should now have a really good understanding about what it is, what is does and how it is different from a traditional software wallets.
+If you have read this Trezor wallet review from start to finish, you should now have a really good understanding of what it is, what it does and how it is different from traditional software wallets.

 As you probably now know, it’s not worth buying one if you only hold a really small amount of coins, however, if you have heavy investments then it is definitely worth considering.

 So, have you decided whether you want to buy the Trezor hardware wallet?
 If so, are you going to buy the Trezor or the latest Trezor T (or Trezor 2) model?